Using your home equity to buy a vacation home or revenue property

 Appraised home value — Remaining Mortgage Balance = Home equity

 Even if you’ve been a homeowner for quite a while, you might not have a lot of savings in your account.
-However, having seen your property value increase, you could still leverage that home equity for a new purchase.
-(This is where a financial advisor can also look at your entire financial position to outline all the options available.)
+However, having seen your property value increase, you could still leverage that home equity for a down payment on an investment property.
+(This is where a financial advisor can also look at your entire financial position to outline all the options available for buying your vacation or rental property.)

 This process requires two separate applications: